acorg/eske-diamond-panel-redo/README.md

-This repo contains a [slurm-pipeline](https://github.com/acorg/slurm-pipeline) specification file (`specification.json`) and associated scripts for processing ancient DNA samples from Eske Willerslev using BLAST (specifically, blastn).
+This repo contains a [slurm-pipeline](https://github.com/acorg/slurm-pipeline) specification file (`specification.json`) and associated scripts for post-processing ancient DNA samples from Eske Willerslev that have already been searched using DIAMOND.

+In the original run, we did not group samples as weren't aware that some samples had been sequenced multiple times.
+The code in this repo re-does the final step of the original processing (the making of a blue plot panel), but collects all reads (across different sequencing runs) for each sample.

 ### Usage